 TIP: Half-day passes are available for $30+ and let you stay from 4 p.m. to park close.
 Day passes tend to be less available during the summer months and other peak booking times.

 Joining the Voyagers Club will give you access to personalized Bonus Deals.
-However, signing up for the Great Wolf Lodge email list will give you access to all the general sales they run for everybody.
+However, signing up for the Great Wolf Lodge email list will give you access to all the general sales they offer everybody.
+This just makes it so you never miss a sale.

 The email sign-up should pop up the first time you visit Great Wolf Lodge’s website.
 If you miss it, there’s usually a sign-up link at the bottom of each page.